grame-cncm/faustdoc/src/manual/syntax.md

 The `soundfile("label[url:{'path1';'path2';'path3'}]", n)` primitive allows access to a list of externally defined sound resources, described as the list of their filename, or complete paths.
 The `soundfile("label[url:path]", n)` simplified syntax, or `soundfile("label", n)`  (where label is used as the soundfile path) allows to use a single file.
 A `soundfile` has:

-* two inputs: the sound number (as a integer between 0 and 255), and the read index in the sound (which will access the last sample of the sound if the read index is greater than the sound length)
+* two inputs: the sound number (as a integer between 0 and 255, automatically promoted to *int*), and the read index in the sound (automatically promoted to *int*, which will access the last sample of the sound if the read index is greater than the sound length)
 * two fixed outputs: the first one is the currently accessed sound length in frames, the second one is the currently accessed sound nominal sample rate
-* `n` several more outputs for the sound channels themselves, as a [constant numerical expression](#constant-numerical-expressions)
+* `n` several more outputs for the sound channels themselves, as a integer [constant numerical expression](#constant-numerical-expressions)

 <!-- faust-run -->
 ```